-• Ensure that when children leave the School their child protection file is transferred to the new school or college as soon as possible.
-This should be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt should be obtained.
+- Ensure that when children leave the School their child protection file is transferred to the new school or college as soon as possible.
+This should be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt should be obtained. - In addition to the child protection file, consider whether it would be appropriate to share any information with the new school or college in advance of a child leaving.
+For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.